atellmer/dark/templates/desktop/README.md

 ```
 cd app
-npm i
+npm ci
 ```

 #### Step 2

-In the first terminal:
 ```
+#in the first terminal:
 npm run dev
 ```
-In the second terminal:
 ```
+#in the second terminal:
 npm start
 ```